For Some California Residents, Latest Wildfires Are A Tipping Point

 "I think the climate is definitely becoming extreme," he said.

 He's not alone.
-Two years after wildfires in Santa Rosa chased her from her home, Danielle Bryant feels as if she's still running for her life.
+Two years after wildfires in Santa Rosa chased her from her home, Danielle Bryant feels as though she is still running for her life.

-"We were victims to one of the most terrible events in history," says Bryant, a tall 38-year-old with sharp features and short silver hair.
+"We were victims to one of the most terrible events in history," says Bryant, a tall 38-year-old with short silver hair.

 Flames decimated her neighborhood and killed 44 people.
 The next year, a few hours away, the Camp Fire killed more than 80 people.